 Answer:

-When the key K is open there is excess charge at both ends of the rod. this charged particle creates an electric field between both ends.
-This electric field exerts electrostatic force in the charged particles which cancel out the force due to magnetic force.
-That's why net force on a charged particle, in this case, is zero.
+When the key K is open, there is an excess charge at both ends of the rod.
+This charged particle creates an electric field between both ends.
+This electric field exerts an electrostatic force on the charged particles, which cancels out the force due to the magnetic force.
+That's why the net force on a charged particle, in this case, is zero.

 Answer: